 Yes, the majority of sugar snap peas need to climb so they aren’t damaged on the ground.
-Though there are, for example, bush varieties of sugar snap peas which do not climb far.
+Though there are, for example, bush varieties of sugar snap peas that do not climb far.

 Climbing varieties of sugar snap peas can reach 6-8 feet (1.8-2.5 meters) high while bush varieties can grow up to 3 feet (90 cm) high and compact varieties can be smaller still and do not require a support to climb.